-- Is back-up for the above-referenced duties in the Chair's absence. - Coordinates the EO annual evaluation process including requesting staff to obtain a copy of the EO's Performance Evaluation Form and distribute the evaluation form to Members.
-Additionally, the Vice Chair shall request that legal counsel collates the ratings and comments for discussion.
+Is back-up Back-up for the above-referenced duties in the Chair's absence.

-- In consultation with the Chair and EO, establishes committees, including, but not limited to, two-person committees/subcommittees and/or task forces to research policy questions when necessary. - In consultation with the Chair, oversees assignment of Board Members to serve as liaison to the organizations listed in Ch.
+- Coordinates the EO annual evaluation process including requesting staff including contacting DCA Office of Human Resources or to obtain a copy of the EO's Executive Officer Performance Evaluation Form and distribute the evaluation form to Members. distributes the evaluation form to members.
+Additionally, the Vice Chair shall request that legal counsel collates and to collates the ratings and comments for discussion. - In consultation with the Chair and EO, establishes committees, including, but not limited to, two-person committees/subcommittees and/or task forces to research policy questions when necessary. - In consultation with the Chair, oversees assignment of Board Members to serve as liaison to the organizations listed in Ch.
 7. Other Policies & Procedures.